Fast Facts

 Wilderness Area Database

-Information about all of the 806 (2023) wildernesses that make up the National Wilderness Preservation System is available in a searchable format.
-Use the practitioner's data search to find Wilderness areas by name, agency, state, size or year of enacting legislation.
+Information about the 806 wilderness areas that make up the National Wilderness Preservation System is available in a searchable format.
+Use the practitioner's data search to find wilderness areas by name, agency, state, size or year of enacting legislation.

 Current acreages above are the sum of acreage measurements reported by each administrative unit for each wilderness.
 Data are updated annually.
 Read data disclaimer.